woges/UDACITY-self-driving-car/term2_project6_extended_kalman_filters/README.md

 ## Overview

 Kalman Filter is a mathematical approach of determining the state of the system.
-It calculates the system's state using a mathematical model of the process and clarifies the state using the measurement information.
+It calculates the system's state using a mathematical model of the motion and clarifies the state using the measurement information.
 For an introduction to Extended Kalman Filters (EKFs), see [here](https://en.wikipedia.org/wiki/Extended_Kalman_filter).

 Sensor fusion - is a process of combining measurements from different sensors to get one accurate picture.
 Sensor Fusion for object tracking using RADAR and LIDAR sensors is an actual task for the self-driving car.